Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 ** Checking and Understanding FASTQ Files**

-Once your .fastq.gz files are downloaded from SRA, you can inspect their format and quality encoding directly from the command line.
+You can inspect the fastq file format and quality encoding directly from the command line.

 **Preview your FASTQ file**